phytec/kivy-demo/doc/tutorials/installation.rst

     cd /dev
     find -name ttyUSB*

-After connecting to the board with tio.
-You should then access the board and be able to see a line asking for a password.
+After connecting to the board with :code:`tio`.
+You see a line asking for a password.
 The password is `root` when developping.
-Once you enter this password, you should be connected as root.
+Once you enter this password, you should be connected to the board as root.

-You can then play with your device !
+Congratulation, you are connected to your device !

 Ethernet connection
 *******************

-We recommend disconnecting your host-PC from any other network, because a peer to-peer connection from your PC to the phyCORE-i.MX 8M will be established.

-Connect your preferred Ethernet interface on your PC with RJ45 connector X8 (ETH1) on the phyCORE-i.MX 8M Plus using an Ethernet cable.

-Configure the IP-settings on your host platform in Ubuntu:
+With an Ethernet connection, you can connect to the board using the :code:`ssh`.
+You can also copy files from your computer to your device using :code:`scp`.

+To create this connection, first use an Ethernet cable to link your device and your PC.

+.. in Ubuntu.
+If you are not using Linux, you can follow how to install Phytec virtual Machine:

-#.
+.. #.
 In the Unity-panel (left side of your desktop) click on the Ubuntu logo (topmost icon).
-#.
+.. #.
 The Ubuntu dashboard will open; enter System Settings in the search field (you will see the corresponding icon showing up already during typing of the search string).
-#.
+.. #.
 Open System Settings and click on the Network icon.
-#.
+.. #.
 Select the physical interface to which you have connected the Ethernet cable (if you have more than one network in the list) and click on Options.
-#.
+.. #.
 Select the IPv4Settings (E) tab and choose Manual (F) in the Method drop down box.
-#.
+.. #.
 Click Add (G) and enter the IP address 192.168.3.10 (H) and 255.255.255.0 as subnet mask (I) and 192.168.3.10 as gateway (J).
-#.
+.. #.
 Last, click on Save (K) to save these connection settings and close the windows.

+..
 You are now ready to test the Ethernet network connection.

+You then need to setup manually the following information on your computer.

+.. _Device ip info table:
+.. list-table:: Device IPv4 information
+   :widths: 25 25 40
+   :header-rows: 1

+   * - IP address
+     - Subnet mask
+     - Gateway
+   * - 192.168.3.10
+     - 255.255.255.0 or /24
+     - 192.168.3.10

+You can do it on your own with the :code:`ifconfig` or :code:`idk`.

+Otherwise, here are the setps to configure the Ethernet connection on Ubuntu.
+If you are not using Ubuntu but want still stay close to this tutorial, you can install and use a PHYTEC Virtual Machine.

+To configure the IPv4 device information on Ubuntu you need to:

+#.
+Search "network" in the applications (Windows key to access the search bar on Ubuntu)
+#.
+Select the Ethernet port used by the connection
+#.
+Go to IPv4 setting
+#.
+Select the :code:`Manual` method and add a new adress with the information available in the :ref:`previous table <Device ip info table>`.

-To test the connection, do on you computer (or target, I need to check !):
+To test the connection, you can do :

 .. code-block:: bash

-    ping 192.168.3.10
+    ping 192.168.3.11

+WARNING:  Your device need to be turned on when you test your connection !
-If you receive the package, you are connected.
-You can then use scp or ssh to connect to the target.

-Congratulations, you are now connected to the target !
+If you receive the packets of data then congratulation, you are connected !

-If you do not see the user login, check the Ethernet connection between the target and the host with ifconfig or via the network panel on ubuntu.

 Sources
 -------